Ferrolune/ZoneInfoTW/README.md

 10. Optimizations
 11. Whatever else I feel like adding.

 Currently, contributions, pull requests, and issues are ignored until this roadmap is done.
-There's a lot of data and exploration to cover before it's done.
+There's a lot of data and exploration to cover before it's done.w